Ahmadjajja/Real_Estate_Mobile_App/README.md

 **Introducing the Real Estate Mobile App** - a fantastic project created as part of the Final Hackathon of the WEB & MOBILE BATCH 04 organized by **[Saylani Mass IT Training Program(SMIT)](https://saylaniwelfare.com/en/services/education/technical-education/saylani-mass-it-training)** on August 28, 2022.
 This impressive app was developed using cutting-edge technologies such as React-Native, Node JS, MongoDB, Express JS, and Native Base.

-It is worth noting that **[Saylani Mass IT Training Program(SMIT)](https://saylaniwelfare.com/en/services/education/technical-education/saylani-mass-it-training)** is an exceptional institution launched by the Saylani Welfare International Trust of Pakistan, dedicated to providing the latest IT skills to aspiring developers.
+It is worth noting that **[Saylani Mass IT Training Program(SMIT)](https://saylaniwelfare.com/en/services/education/technical-education/saylani-mass-it-training)** is an exceptional institution launched by the**[Saylani Welfare International Trust of Pakistan](https://saylaniwelfare.com/en)**, dedicated to providing the latest IT skills to aspiring developers.

 **[The Frontend of The Real Estate Mobile App](https://github.com/Ahmadjajja/Hackathon_Frontend_2022_Batch_04)** comes loaded with amazing features, including -
 * authentication